snowdrop-bot/snowdrop-bot/README.md

 ## Kubernetes / Openshift deployment

-During compilation resources for Kubernetes and Openshift are generated.
+During compilation resources for Kubernetes and OpenShift are generated.

 Before these resources can be applied, some preparation is required.

-1. Create a PV with name `snowdrop-db-claim`
+1. Create a PVC with name `snowdrop-db-claim` and verify that it is bound to a `PV - PersistentVolume`
 2. Create a secret with the github token.

 ``` sh